jfalcou/eve/doc/manual/functions/ieee/frexp.rst

 Notes
 *****

   -  The second pair member is also floating.
-If you need an integral typed exponent use  :ref:`ifrexp <function-*ifrexp>`
+If you need an integral typed exponent use  :ref:`ifrexp <function-ifrexp>`
   -  If arg is :math:`\pm0`, {:math:`\pm0`, :math:`\0`} is returned.
   -  If arg is NaN,            { NaN, Nan} is returned.